gchevrot/gchevrot.github.com/content/pages/about.rst

     tool to build models in order to explain and predict the properties of materials.
-    In my daily life, my work includes application of existing packages like AMBER, Gromacs, MMTK, nMoldyn ... but also the writing of codes (especially in python at the moment) for analysis, storage problems (HDF5) or even web development (Django).
+    In my daily life, my work includes application of existing packages like AMBER, Gromacs, MMTK, nMoldyn ... but also the writing of codes (Python, C, Mathematica ...) for analysis, storage problems (HDF5), web development (Django) ...

 .. |photo| image:: http://gchevrot.github.io/home/static/images/ffc1ere_poigny_2012.jpg